SilviaRanieri/Digital-Signal-and-Image-Management-project/README.md

 # Digital-Signal-and-Image-Management-project
-Nel seguente progetto dedicato alla materia Digital Signal and Image Management, sono stati studiati diversi approcci per 3 tipi di problemi differenti:
+In the following project dedicated to Digital Signal and Image Management, different approaches have been studied for 3 different types of problems:
-# • Processing di segnali mono-dimensionali:
+# • Processing of one-dimensional signals:
-si tratta di un task di speaker re- cognition, i quali speaker da riconoscere sono i 3 membri del gruppo.
-Il problema `e stato affrontato allenando una semplice rete neurale fully-connected con spezzoni da un secondo di diverse registrazioni appartenenti ai 3 speaker da riconoscere.
+it is a task of speaker recognition, which speakers to be recognized are the 3 members of the group.
+The problem was tackled by training a simple fully-connected neural network with one-second clips of different recordings belonging to the 3 speakers to be recognized.
-# • Processing di segnali bi-dimensionali:
+# • Processing of two-dimensional signals:
-si tratta di un task di face recognition, i quali visi da riconoscere sono anche in questo caso quelli dei membri del gruppo.
-L’approccio al problema si `e basato sulla libreria OpenCV per la face detection e il successivo allenamento di una rete neurale convoluzionale tramite transfer learning e fine tuning.
-La face recognition `e stata successivamente implementata in real- time a video, la quale ha dimostrato robustezza anche in diverse condizioni di luce, espressioni e angolazioni diverse.
+it is a face recognition task, which faces to be recognized are also in this case those of the members of the group.
+The approach to the problem was based on the OpenCV library for face detection and subsequent training of a convolutional neural network through transfer learning and fine tuning.
+Face recognition was subsequently implemented in real-time on the screen, which demonstrated robustness even in different light conditions, expressions and different angles.
 # • Content based image retrieval:
-in questa ultima parte, l’obiettivo `e stato quello di restituire 10 volti piu` simili ad un volto dato come input, estrapolandoli da un ampio dataset di foto di celebrit`a.
-Per raggiungere l’obiettivo si `e fatto uso una seconda volta della libreria OpenCV per la face detection, i visi sono stati utilizzati per allenare un autoencoder, dal quale `e stata estratta la parte di encoding da utilizzare come feature extraction per le foto.
-Per trovare i volti piu` simili quindi si `e misurata la distanza tra le feature delle varie foto del dataset e quella di query.
+in this last part, the goal was to return 10 faces more similar to a face given as input, extrapolating them from a large dataset of celebrity photos.
+To achieve the goal, the OpenCV library for face detection was used a second time, the faces were used to train an autoencoder, from which the encoding part to be used as a feature extraction for the photos was extracted.
+To find the most similar faces, the distance between the features of the various photos of the dataset and the query was measured.

 # Software
-Abbiamo usato python per questo progetto.
+We used python for this project.
 # Team
 Mattia Boller m.boller@campus.unimib.it